Best for New Equipment

 RescueTouch was founded by an EMT, and has now merged with NurseAlert to directly serve healthcare providers.
 Its industry roots are also apparent in the discount it offers for nurses and first responders, making RescueTouch devices more affordable for people in these professions and their families.
 RescueTouch also offers a discount for AARP members, people with disabilities, and Veterans and their family members.

 Device Pricing and Starting Costs

-All users must purchase their device for a one-time fee of $99 for a single device.
+RescueTouch requires all users to purchase their device, rather than lease and then ultimately return it, for a one-time fee of $99 for a single device.
 Twin packs, which include two devices, have a purchase fee of $178.
-There are no additional one-time costs.
-Shipping is included with all plans.
+Shipping is included with all plans and there are no additional one-time costs.

 All RescueTouch plans use the mobile SOS pendant.
 The mobile device has a built-in two-way speaker which they can use to call their emergency contacts or the monitoring center or to answer incoming calls from caregivers, family members, and other designated contacts.
 The device is fully waterproof and shower-safe and has a battery life of 2.5-5 days, depending on whether the user has GPS location tracking turned on.
 While all users have the exact same device, it is programmed based on the plan which they select.